steeleduncan/eyot/docs/docs/basics.md

 And similar to vectors they support `.length()` and the access operator (`[]`).
 Please note that these operators work in terms of Unicode Scalar Values.
 For now the details of how they may be stored are opaque to users of Eyot, and the runtime is free to chose.

+The access operator, `[]`, takes the code point index as a value, and returns a `char` type, which is a type sufficient to represent all Unicode code points